-- 1. A minimum undergraduate cumulative index of 3.0. - 2.
-A minimum graduate cumulative index of 3.5 for all graduate courses completed. - GRE quantitative and verbal tests scores must be submitted.
-Although there is not a minimum GRE requirement, it is expected that applicants will attain a 1050 or above on the combined verbal and quantitative sections of the exam. - 4.
-A score of at least 600 (paper-based test) or 250 (computerbased test) on the Test of English as a Foreign Language (TOEFL) from applicants whose first language is not English. - 5.
-Three letters of recommendation from individuals who are able to assess the applicant's academic potential.
+- 1. A minimum undergraduate cumulative index of 3.0 (B). - 2.
+A minimum graduate cumulative index of 3.5 for all graduate courses completed. - 3.
+Graduate Record Examination quantitative and verbal tests scores - 4.
+A score of at least 575 on the Test of English as a Foreign Language (TOEFL) from applicants whose first language is not English. - 5.
+Three letters of recommendation from individuals able to assess the applicant's academic potential.